taylorhannan/AssignmentOne/README.md

 ### Developed by Taylor Hannan

 ## Git Layout
-*Describe the layout of your git repository and the approach you took for version control.*

 The approach taken for version control was done by using frequent commits of an *error free* state of the project.
 This is done by frequent testing of all added features & functions.
+Thus, there was no use for branches aside from the master branch.
+A second branch will be added for Assignment 2, however.
+The layout of the git is fairly simple, a README and the AssignmentOne folder.
+Through that there is the Angular files, as well as the server folder located under *./src/server*, which is where the .json files, the node.js socket files, and the node.js server/API files are hosted.

 ## Main Data Structures
-*Describe the main data structures used in the program.
-For example, how the users and groups are represented.*
+The main data structures used in this project were Arrays and Objects.
+Both were used to represent data and to project it.
+For example, a JSON object was used to store all user and group data on the server.
+A group/user object was also used for the retrieval of said data on the Angular frontend.

 ## Angular Architecture
-*Describe your Angular architecture in terms of components, services, and models.*
 ### Components
-#### Admin Component

-#### Chat Component
+There are four components, as follows:

 #### Home Component
+This component is responsible for the login of Users.
+If a user is already logged in, they cannot access this page.

 #### Nav Component
+The Nav component is a static component that controls the routes to the Home, Chat, and Admin Components, as well as an external link to the Github repository for this project.
+The Nav is always at the top of the page, regardless of what component you route to.

+#### Chat Component
+This component hosts the chat functionalities of the project.
+A logged in user is able to send and receive messages on the public channel of this component.
+It is intended to show channels of each group the User is a part of, but unfortunately this functionality was not working as per the deadline of this project.
+Only logged in Users can access this component.

+#### Admin Component
+This component hosts the Admin Dashboard.
+It is responsible for controlling the creation & deletion of Users & Groups.
+If a logged in User's role is *user*, they are unable to access this component.

 ### Services
 #### Socket Service
+This service is responsible for pulling & pushing messages from the node.js server.
+It works by having two functions which are called within the Chat component, these functions are getMessages & sendMessage.

 ### Models
+There was no definitive models used in this project, as it was more efficient to instead have the models be incorporated into the *export class* portion of the Component.
+The models built into the components are as follows:
+* Users Object Model
+* Group Object Model
+* username/email/role for User Login
+* username/email/role for User Creation
+* groupname for Group Creation
+* messages array for Chat
+* connection/message variables for Chat
+* DeletedUser for User Deletion
+* DeletedGroup for Group Deletion

 ## REST API
-*The Angular front end should communicate with the Node.js server using a REST API.
-Describe each route provided, parameters, return values, and what it does.*
 ### User Routes
 #### /api/auth
 The 'auth' route is used to authorise users upon sign-in.
 It does so by taking the parameters *username* & *email* from the login form on the homepage.
 It then checks for an existing match of username & email in the userdata.json file; if there is a match, it allows access - returning true.
 The returned data is the username, email, and role from the userdata.json file, as well as success equaling true.
 If there is no match found, the response to Angular is the success criteria being false.